Eating plenty of seafood, exercising regularly, practicing meditation... will help keep the brain sharp and healthy, and prevent age-related diseases.

-Increasing fruit and vegetable intake may protect the brain from oxidative damage.
+| Increasing your intake of fruits and vegetables can help protect your brain from oxidative damage.
 (Source: Getty Images) |

-Eat lots of seafood
+Eat plenty of seafood.

 Therefore, you should eat 2-3 servings of seafood (4 ounces, about 113g) per week.
-Fatty fish such as salmon, tuna, sardines, and mackerel are rich in omega-3s.
+Fatty fish such as salmon, tuna, sardines, and mackerel are quite rich in omega-3s.

 If you don't eat fish, you can get omega-3s from chia seeds, flax seeds, hemp seeds, and walnuts.